rockstor/rockstor-doc/rufus-howto/rufus_howto.rst

    :scale: 100%
    :align: center

-Note the device label and size in the warning before preceding, if they don't match your target device click the **Cancel button** and start over.
+Note the device label and size in the warning before proceeding, if they don't match your target device click the **Cancel button** and start over.
 If it is correct click **OK Button** to continue.

-Upon confirming continuation we should see the progress bar update to track the operation.
+Upon confirming continuation you should see the progress bar update to track the operation.

 .. image:: rufus34_write_in_progress.png
    :scale: 100%